Skip to main content

 • Public History Minor

-Enhance your career with a pre-law minor
+Enhance your career with a pre-law minor.

 Get an introduction to the fundamentals of the American legal system with the Pre-Law Minor.
 You will study the philosophy of law, constitutional law, and ethics, among other topics, and develop skills in conducting legal research and analyzing statutes and case law.

-Explore sample courses in this program
+Explore sample courses in this program.

 PO-150 Foundations of Legal Studies

 This course introduces the fundamentals of the American legal system.
-Primary topics will include the sources of law; constitutional interpretation; the roles of the executive, legislative, and judicial branches of government; federal and state judicial systems; civil and criminal law; legal ethics; and questions of power, authority, justice, inequality, individualism, and the community.
-Students will also learn the fundamentals of legal research, such as locating the texts of statutes, regulations, and court decisions on specific subjects; reading and analyzing statutes and case law; and developing techniques for legal writing and oral presentations.
+Primary topics include the sources of law; constitutional interpretation; the roles of the executive, legislative, and judicial branches of government; federal and state judicial systems; civil and criminal law; legal ethics; and questions of power, authority, justice, inequality, individualism, and the community.
+Students also learn the fundamentals of legal research, such as locating the texts of statutes, regulations, and court decisions on specific subjects; reading and analyzing statutes and case law; and developing techniques for legal writing and oral presentations.

 3 credits